merlinthemagic/MTS/README.md

 The exec() or shell_exec() functions are good for executing single commands, but they are no where near as flexible as a real shell.
 Ever struggled to find out why a command returned nothing, hours later you find out its a permissions issue?
 Would it not be nice if the built in functions were more verbose?

-More generally the shell in Linux is very powerful, but PHP never had a good way to interact with it.
+More generally the shell in Linux is very powerful (and Powershell is a definite improvement in Windows), but PHP never had a good way to interact with it.
 There are 100's of questions on sites like askubuntu.com or stackoverflow.com asking: my PHP script needs to run as root, how do I do it?
 There has never been an easy way to accomplish that.
 That is by design, of course, letting PHP anywhere near root presents real security issues.